Birthmark Removal Surgery

 First described by Japanese doctors in 1939, the Nevus of Ota birthmark appears as a blue or grey patch and is more common in Asians.
 It commonly involves one side of the face, temple and forehead.
 The eye and inner lining of the mouth may also appear to be pigmented in some cases.
 While the underlying cause is unknown, this birthmark appears along the distribution of the nerves of the face, and tends to get darker with the passage of time.
 Individuals with Nevus of Ota are at risk of glaucoma, a condition where pressure builds up within the eyes, and should therefore get their eyes checked regularly.

-As this birthmark resides deeper into the dermal layer of the skin, topical lightening creams are not effective.
-The laser pigmentation removal treatment for birthmark removal surgery is a first line treatment.
+From experience, Dr. Ng finds the Picosecond laser treatment for nevus of Ota to be very effective.
 Laser removal for Nevus of Ota work by selectively destroy the pigment producing cells lying within the skin.
 The treatment delivers good results and minimal scarring after 4-8 laser sessions.
-With modern day advanced laser technology, more than 90% of the pigmentation is cleared, and scarring rate is minimal.
+With laser protocols specific to your skin type, more than 90% of the pigmentation is cleared, and scarring rate is minimal.

 Nevus Spilus